mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.18
+* Fixed version numbering so the WordPress repository would work!

 = Version 0.17 =
 * Fixed regular expression bug which prevented complex Google Forms from working correctly.
 Any form which had more than 9 fields or had enough edits such that the form ids contained more than one digit which have been affected by this bug.